luanadefourny/sidequest/README.md

 ```
 **Seed the mock data** (from the server directory)

-To populate the database with mock data for development, you will have to create a `.env` file (based on the `.env.example` file) as well as run some JS code before building the app.
+To populate the database with mock data for development, you will have to create a `.env` file (based on the `.env.example` file) as well as run some TS code before building the app.

 1. Copy the `.env.example` file to `.env` (from the root directory)
 ```